tom-f-oconnell/choice/README.md

 sudo pkill rosmaster
 ```

-After this command, you anothter `rosparam list` should give you
+After this command, you another `rosparam list` should give you
 ```
 ERROR: Unable to communicate with master!
 ```